 Once you’re sure about your date, don’t wait and book as soon as possible.
 Usually, you need to book 5 to 6 months in advance.

 Once you click the booking button in the top right corner (below in mobile devices) you’ll be taken straight to Alpaca’s booking form.
 We’ve chosen for this setup so that there is no time wasted.
 Please make sure the booking form is completed and includes all details for the entire party on one form.
 If there is availability of permits for your date, pay the $200 deposit per person as soon as you can.
-Once we have all deposits and details, Alpaca will then book your permits (it is not possible to do that beforehand).
+When we have all deposits and details, Alpaca will then book your permits (it is not possible to do that beforehand).

 Once the permits are in our hands, we will send you your invoice and confirmation that everything is 100% set.
 All start dates, once confirmed, are guaranteed.